ErikUckert/business-web-page/README.md

 <img src="images/preview_image.PNG" size="480" />

-The website is designed and built as contact and portfolio page for a small local business.
+The website is designed and built as contact and services page for a small local business owner.

 Access this page
 ---